Hoyasumii/bee-movie/README.md

 Goodbye, Ken.

-And for your information, I prefer s
+And for your information, I prefer su